top of page

 Not in a “you’ve had work done” way.
 You’ll simply look fresher, tighter, and healthier — as if you’ve just had a long holiday and great sleep.
 Nothing is being added or injected; it’s your own skin renewing itself and building new collagen.
 That’s why the results look natural, but still noticeable.

-Is the 'Super Charged Intensive Fractional CO₂ worth the extra £200?
+Is the 'Advanced Intensive Fractional CO₂ worth the extra £200?

 Yes!
-The supercharged option justifies the £200 premium for clients addressing more entrenched skin concerns, as it yields measurably deeper tissue remodeling - often 20-40% greater improvement in wrinkle depth and firmness compared to the intensive, through elevated energy delivery.
+The 'advanced' option justifies the £200 premium for clients addressing more entrenched skin concerns, as it yields measurably deeper tissue remodeling - often 20-30% greater improvement in wrinkle depth and firmness compared to the intensive, through elevated energy delivery.

 How long do the results last?